Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/15 What is the Cause of Gender Incongruence.md

 To put it bluntly: We don’t know, not firmly.
 Science and modern psychology has proven that it is **not** caused by nurture; no one _becomes_ [[transgender]], [[gender identity]] is congenital, solidifying before we even exit the womb.
 It also appears to sometimes be hereditary; [[transgender]] [[parents]] have a higher likelihood of having [[transgender]] children, and many times they realize this in reverse.
 The child comes out to the parent, and that helps the parent realize they can come out as well.

 Here is the science that is believed to influence [[gender identity]].
 This does not mean that it _defines_ [[gender identity]], nor does it fully encapsulate one’s gender, as so many aspects of gender are cultural and social.
-None of this is prescriptive of a person’s [[identity]], none of it is cast in stone.
+None of this is prescriptive of a person’s [[self]], none of it is cast in stone.

 If you’ve seen Jurassic Park then you may remember this scene: